brandongregoryscott/pipegate/README.md

 # PipeGate

 PipeGate is a lightweight, self-hosted proxy built with FastAPI, designed as a "poor man's ngrok."
 It allows you to expose your local servers to the internet, providing a simple way to create tunnels from your local machine to the external world.
-PipeGate is an excellent tool for developers who want to understand how tunneling services like ngrok work under the hood or need a customizable alternative hosted on their own infrastructure.

 ## Table of Contents